KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-using-variables.md

 ![flower filling the window](/tutorials/processing/images/using-variables-4.png)

-But now what if you want to change the size of the window again?
-Ugh, you'd have to go through and do all that math again.
+But now what if you want to change the size of the window yet again?
+Ugh, you'd have to go through and do all that math, which is going to get pretty annoying.
 That might not seem like a big deal, but it becomes more and more annoying as your programs get bigger.

 # The Slightly Better Way